Chicago White Sox: Minor league affiliates

 The Chicago White Sox farm system consists of six minor league affiliates.

 Silver Chalice subsidiary

 Silver Chalice is a digital and media investment subsidiary of the White Sox with Brooks Boyer as CEO.

 Silver Chalice was co-founded by Jerry Reinsdorf, White Sox executive Brooks Boyer, Jason Coyle and John Burris in 2009.
-Chalice has since partnered with IMG on Campus Insiders, a college sports digital channel.
-The company also invested in 120 Sports, a digital sports channel, that launched in June 2016.
-These efforts have since been merged with Sinclair Broadcasting Group's American Sports Network into the new multi-platform network Stadium as of September 2017.
+The company first invested in 120 Sports, a digital sports channel, that launched in June 2014.
+Chalice then partnered with IMG on Campus Insiders, a college sports digital channel, in 2015.
+These two efforts merged with Sinclair Broadcasting Group's American Sports Network into the new multi-platform network Stadium in September 2017.

+In May 2023, Sinclair sold its controlling interest in Stadium to Silver Chalice.